 The preview comes in a series of parts, with separate intro scenes, levels with different enemies and big baddies, sound effects and end sequence.
 A mix and match.

-Sadly its nothing gamewise, but a few bits and pieces of intro code which was done for another intro and outro sequence for the game.
+In later years, we discovered that Frank Juerke took over development briefly, and kindly passed on the remains of what he coded.
+The game still didn’t progress much further it was just few bits and pieces of intro code done for another intro and outro sequence.
 We have also included the source code of both for you to have a look at.
 A big thanks to Richard Bayliss for compiling these for us!

 There are also some other source bits on there which we don’t know much about.
 Maybe someone can enlighten us?